ldethanhoffer/ToxPost/README.md

 ```
 │
 ├── data
 │   ├── raw         <- the original data
-│   ├── cleaned         <- the  cleaned dats
+│   ├── cleaned     <- the cleaned data
 │   ├── shrunken    <- the shrunken data
 │   └── embedded    <- the embedded data
 │
+├── models             <- Trained models, model predictions, or model summaries
 │
-├── models             <- Trained and serialized models, model predictions, or model summaries
-│
 ├── notebooks
+│   ├── explore        <- guides you through the data exploration steps
-│   ├── preprocess     <- guides you through the preprocessing steps
+│   └── preprocess     <- guides you through the preprocessing steps
 │
 │
 ├── src